Summer Tree Care in Western NY

 -

-A tree's leaves (or needles) are a quick indicator of many issues and will present dehydration by wilting, shrinking, curling, drooping, turning yellow/brown (needles may wilt or tint orange), and may even start to drop off the tree.
-These issues could also be a sign of overwatering, so be sure to check in with a Certified Arborist for best practices for your specific tree care.
+A tree's leaves (or needles) are a quick indicator of many issues and will present seasonal dehydration by wilting, shrinking, curling, drooping, turning yellow/brown (needles may wilt or tint orange), and may even start to drop off the tree.
+These issues could also be a sign of overwatering, so be sure to check in with an ISA Certified Arborist for best practices for your specific tree care.

 -